How to search on Twitter/X for images and videos?

 Still zero tech terminology, just point-and-click filters.

-Even for those proficient with photos, videos and filters, daily image or clip selection can be challenging.
+Even for those proficient with photos, videos, and filters, daily image or clip selection can be challenging.

 Limitation